ndgigliotti/cluster-optimizer/README.md

 ## `ClusterOptimizer`

 The `ClusterOptimizer` class is a hyperparameter search tool for optimizing clustering algorithms.
 It simply fits one model per hyperparameter combination and selects the best.
 It's a spin-off of `GridSearchCV`, and uses the same Scikit-Learn machinery under the hood.
 The only difference is that it doesn't use cross-validation and is designed to work with special clustering scorers.
-It's optional to provide a target variable, since clustering metrics such as silhouette, Calinski-Harabasz, and Davies-Bouldin are designed for unsupervised clustering.
+It's not always necessary to provide a target variable, since clustering metrics such as silhouette, Calinski-Harabasz, and Davies-Bouldin are designed for unsupervised clustering.

 Currently, the `ClusterOptimizer` interface is the same as `GridSearchCV`, which might be a bit counterintuitive.
 For example, it acquires the `cv_results_` attribute after fitting, even though no actual cross-validation is performed.
 Still, someone used to `GridSearchCV` will have little to complain about.